itbleich/itbleich.github.io/_tabs/Research_and_Insights.md

 ## Metadata: The Most Important Thing You'll Ever Save

 One of the most valuable lessons I've learned is that good metadata can determine whether a dataset remains useful or becomes impossible to interpret.
-Here I share the workflows and practices that I apply for making experiments as metadata-proof as possible.
+Here I share the workflows and practices I use to make my experiments as metadata-proof as possible.

 → [Read more](/research/metadata)